 - Annex VI has been replaced by the text set out in Annex VI to this Regulation

 Institutions should be given sufficient time from the entry into force of this Regulation to report results of the benchmarking exercise to the competent authorities.
 Consequently, the deadline set out in Article 4(2) of Regulation (EU) 2016/2070 should not apply with respect to the reporting in 2018.
 This regulation is based on the draft implementing technical standards submitted by EBA to EC.

 Keywords: Europe, EU, Banking, Regulation 2018/688, CRD IV, Benchmarking Portfolios, Reporting, EC

-Next ArticleEBA Single Rulebook Q&A: First Update for May 2018
+Previous ArticleEBA Single Rulebook Q&A: Second Update for March 2018